• Skip to Content

 Student Evaluations

 The evaluation of satisfactory academic progress and the individual course letter grades are handled at the School level and tied to federal regulations.
-Therefore, any student who earns a grade of C or lower or a cumulative grade point average below the minimum for the degree program is automatically reviewed by the Departmental Admissions & Credentials Committee, the Track and Program directors, and the Schoolwide Committee on Academic Standards (CAS).
+Therefore, any student who earns a grade of C or lower or a cumulative grade point average below the minimum for the degree program is automatically reviewed by the Departmental Admissions & Credentials Committee, the Track and Program Directors, and the Schoolwide Committee on Academic Standards (CAS).
 Students whose grades fall below the minimum standard should submit an explanation and waiver request but should be prepared to retake the course if necessary.
 For students receiving financial aid, the Office of Financial Aid will also review any C grades or grade point cumulative averages below the minimum for the degree, which may result in a loss of financial aid for the upcoming term.
 To that end, the Academic Program Managers, along with the Departmental Admissions & Credentials Committee, review mid-term grades for the Epidemiologic Methods series courses, and the Biostatistics series, and contact students whose work may place them in jeopardy.
 Students are permitted "1 free C" without placement on academic probation.
 However, students who earn a C in any of 340.751-753, 340.761-764, and/or 140.621-624 or 140.651-654 may be required to retake that course in the following year next year unless:

 • Students obtain an A in at least one of the subsequent courses of the series without receiving another C (or any lower grade).